Leggy, Stretched Growth on Oxalis

 - 5

-Be patient — new growth produced after correcting the light will be visibly more compact, though existing stretched petioles won't shorten themselves and can be trimmed away over time.
+Be patient — new growth produced after correcting the light will be visibly more compact within a few weeks, though existing stretched petioles won't shorten themselves and are best trimmed away over time as fresher growth fills in.

 Prevention

-- Turn the pot a quarter rotation every week or two so the clover-like leaflets don't all fold toward one fixed direction
+- Turn the pot a quarter rotation every week or two so new petioles don't all reach toward one fixed direction

 - Supplement with a grow light during darker winter months if natural light drops noticeably